ByteBandits/writeups/defcamp-quals-2015/reverse/r100/sudhackar/README.md

 }
 ```
 It is checking our input against the values in the fashion given above.
 The only effective chars we need

 > Dpef`Ubmlfst

-our password should be 1 less than each of chars.
+Our password should be 1 less than each of chars.
 ```bash
 $ python -c "print (''.join(chr(ord(i)-1) for i in 'Dpef\`Ubmlfst'))"
 Code_Talkers